-In addition to continuous feedback from their managers, Mode engineers receive quantitative and qualitative feedback once a quarter using our performance framework.
+In addition to continuous feedback from their managers, Mode engineers receive quantitative and qualitative feedback twice a year using our performance framework.
 Transparent performance evaluations are important for inclusion.

 New engineering ICs get an “onboarding buddy” — a mentor and helper who can give context on the company and help answer questions that might come up.

 Engineers work with their manager to set goals and create a personalized growth plan in areas that benefit both them and the team.

 Events are planned with everyone’s unique needs and situations kept in mind.